-The nights are drawing in, the weather is getting colder, and suddenly hanging out with your pals in a park doesn’t seem nearly as appealing.
+The nights are drawing in, the weather is getting colder, and suddenly the great outdoors doesn’t seem nearly as appealing.
 If you’re looking for ways to keep connected during lockdown without having to leave your home, we’ve got you covered.

 Get everyone online